| The ethnographical aspects of Danube Delta region

 the originary place or of the places where they stopped

+for a while, or settled.
 Under these circumstances a traditional folk culture

 has developed.
 In this formula-difficult to decode-